vividos/WhereToFly/TestCases.md

 ## Map view

 - [ ] Move around the map, zooming, rotating, tilting
-- [ ] View current location details
+- [ ] View current position details
 - [ ] Adding new location to map using long tap
 - [ ] Find location on the map
 - [ ] Add found location as new waypoint